Two Thrillers I Read Last Week

 The Innocent by Harlan Coben

-Matt Hunter is a good guy who is in the wrong place at the wrong time.
+Matt Hunter is a good guy in the wrong place at the wrong time.
 He intervenes in a college fight, his opponent ends up dead, and he ends up in jail.
 Once out of jail, he tries to rebuild his life.
 He gets a job, gets married, and is about to have a baby, when his happy life is all turned upside down again.
-He and his wife have to now fight hard to protect their life from both their pasts.
+He and his wife must now fight hard to protect their lives from their pasts.
 How successful will they be?

 I liked this book very much.
-It works primarily because the protagonist Matt Hunter is very likeable.
-He is the all-American boy struck by tragedy, and it is easy to identify with his problems.
+It works primarily because the protagonist, Matt Hunter, is very likable.
+He is an all-American boy struck by tragedy, and it is easy to identify with his problems.
 The book highlights how one wrong/careless move can impact you for the rest of your life.

-The story and the plot is also suspenseful, with a lot of twists and turns.
+The story and plot are also suspenseful, with a lot of twists and turns.
 Some might say a bit too many twists and turns, but I liked it.
-On thinking back, the ending seems a bit weak, however, because the story is so fast-moving, I didn’t really feel too disappointed, or even think too much about it.
+On thinking back, the ending seems a bit weak.
+However, because the story is so fast-moving, I didn’t really feel too disappointed or even think too much about it.

 Harlen Coben books are great reads for their suspense… everything would be entwined carefully from begin to end…I think I have read Gone For Good by him and enjoyed it 🙂